top of page

 VISUAL POETRY

-Expression is one of the most essential human needs, yet it can be one of the hardest to achieve, especially when language barriers or trauma are involved.
-They can make words really hard to find.
+Expression is one of our most essential human needs, yet it can be one of the hardest to achieve, especially when language barriers or trauma are involved.

-As a theatre company, we have developed a technique called Visual Poetry to help people find their voice and raise awareness about what they have been through.
-It is an aesthetic approach that can convey the violence of trauma while also celebrating the beauty and talent of the person affected.
+At PSYCHEdelight, we have developed a technique called Visual Poetry to help people find their voice and share their stories.
+This aesthetic approach holds the violence of trauma while celebrating the beauty, talent, and humanity of each person.

-This technique, which involves creating visual tableaux, is inspired by a therapeutic practice called Family Constellations, which our Artistic Director, Sophie Besse, discovered during her family therapy training.
-Our Visual Poetry approach also shares common ground with the Image Theatre of Theatre of the Oppressed, except that at PSYCHEdelight, we push the artistic side further by using lights, symbolic imagery, music, and costumes.
+Visual Poetry involves creating visual tableaux, inspired by the therapeutic practice of Family Constellations, which our Artistic Director, Sophie Besse, discovered during her family therapy training.
+Our approach also shares common ground with the Image Theatre of Theatre of the Oppressed, but at PSYCHEdelight, we take the artistic dimension further.
+We use lights, symbolic imagery, music, and costumes to transform each moment into a powerful piece of art.

 The Haunted house in "Welcome To The UK"'s funfair.
 Debby raising awareness about women trafficking organised by husbands.